EarthScope/rover/docs/commands.md

 Compare available data with the local store, then download, ingest and index data.

-The file argument should contain a list of SNCLs and timespans, as appropriate for calling an Availability service (eg http://service.iris.edu/irisws/availability/1/).
+The file argument should contain a list of Net_Sta_Loc_Chans and timespans, as appropriate for calling an Availability service (eg http://service.iris.edu/irisws/availability/1/).

 In the second form above, at least one of `net`, `sta`, `loc`, `cha` should be given (missing values are taken as wildcards).
 For this and the third form a (single-line) file will be automatically constructed containing that data.